bcgov/DevEx-Roadmap/_pages/m1_phase2.md

 > Participants include: central coordinator/the individual who initiated the request and may include:

 	* Technical resources from identified Service Delivery Units (SDUs)
-	* Client Services
+	* Client services
 	* The eventual TS owner of the product or service (e.g. Service Management Branch)

 The coordinator works with the requestor to:

 1. Define the overall objective of the IT product/service so that there is a clear picture of the business need being met.

-2. Validate alignment with overall Ministry and Government strategic direction.
+2. Validate alignment with overall ministry and government strategic direction.

 3. Determine whether or not this is an achievable offering.